davecan/Sane/README.md

 There are examples of this in the demo repositories, where `KVUnzip` is also used very effectively to help easily build the sql `where` clause.

+In essence you can imagine a `KVArray` as a way to use `System.Object` style calls as is done in .NET's `Html.ActionLink`.

 ### Views

 Because it is `#include`d into the controller action, the view has full access to the controller's `Model` instance.
 Here it accesses